Black man's death in Mississippi: Lynching or suicide?

 Rankin is now married to a Black man.
 She said O'Bryant has never tried to dissuade her from dating someone of another race.

 Townsend, Jones' mother, described her son as a “country boy,” who loved dogs, chickens and most of all, his horse Fancy, which he rode every day.
-He was a talented sketch artist, played for the high school football team and had dreams of being a supervisor on an oil pipeline.
+He was a talented sketch artist and had dreams of being a supervisor on an oil pipeline.

-He met Rankin in eighth grade and they began dating in 2017.
-Their baby boy was born later that year.
-Jones stayed at the O'Bryants' house often, the family said.

-Townsend said the night of her son’s death, she received a call from the O’Bryants, who told her Jones and Rankin had been fighting and asked her to pick him up.
-She said they didn't say anything about him trying to hurt himself.
-When she called back not long afterward, someone on the other end of the line told her he had hanged himself.

-“I knew that there’s no possible way that he did this,” she said.

-By the time Townsend arrived at the home, the street was already cordoned off with crime scene tape.

-When she was finally able to view his body, she saw what looked like scratch marks and cigarette burns.
-Her son’s shoulder appeared dislocated, something that often happened when it became jostled, she said.
+When Townsend viewed her son's body after his death, she saw what looked like scratch marks and cigarette burns.
+His shoulder appeared dislocated, something that often happened when it became jostled, she said.

-Investigators said the markings were from injections made when Jones’ body was embalmed.
-An autopsy did not reveal signs of foul play, they said.
+Investigators said the markings were from injections made when Jones’ body was embalmed and that an autopsy did not reveal signs of foul play.

 The past three years have been long for Townsend after losing her eldest son.